johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/sguru2/README.md

 **Objective:** Understand and implement the single-channel zero-crossing-point-based (x) feature vector

-I focused on understanding and implementing a single-channel EEG-based slow-wave sleep (SWS) detection algorithm from literature(cite).
+I focused on understanding and implementing a single-channel EEG-based slow-wave sleep (SWS) detection algorithm from literature [8].
 The goal was to translate an existing research method into something lightweight enough to eventually run on embedded hardware.

 The core idea of the paper is that SWS can be identified using time-domain characteristics of the EEG signal, rather than relying on frequency-domain features or multiple channels.
 In particular, slow-wave sleep is associated with high-amplitude, low-frequency oscillations, which can be captured by analyzing zero-crossing behavior of the signal stemming from the central/frontal brain region.

-To prototype this, I used the Sleep-EDF dataset(cite), which provides sleep stage labeled EEG recordings for each adjacent 30-second epoch.
+To prototype this, I used the Sleep-EDF dataset [6], which provides sleep stage labeled EEG recordings for each adjacent 30-second epoch.
 I implemented a preprocessing pipeline that mirrors the paper: bandpass filtering (0.3–35 Hz), segmentation into epochs, subtracting the mean of each epoch to remove DC offset and computing zero-crossing points (ZCPs), defined as locations where the signal changes sign.

 From these zero-crossing points, the signal is divided into segments.
 These segments encode important temporal information about the waveform.
 Faster signals produce many short segments, while slower oscillations produce fewer, longer segments.
 This becomes particularly useful for SWS detection, since slow waves naturally lead to longer segment durations (slower oscillations).